-tages.
-Most importantly, Compustat is limited to publicly traded firms; its sample is not representative of the cross-section of US firms.
+Relative to alternative firm-level datasets, the QFR micro-data also carry several advantages.
+Compustat, the typical firm-level data source on US firms, is limited to publicly traded firms; its sample is not representative of the cross-section of US firms.
 By contrast, the QFR panel is constructed by Census to accurately reflect the cross-section of US manufacturing firms.
-Having a representative sample of US firms matters not only when assessing the implications of excess sensitivity for aggregates, but also when linking it to financial constraints: Compustat indeed omits private, bank-dependent firms, precisely those the most likely to be financially constrained.2
+Having a representative sample of US firms matters not only when assessing the implications of excess sensitivity for aggregates, but also when linking it to financial constraints: Compustat indeed omits private, bank-dependent firms; precisely those firms that are the most likely to be financially constrained.3

 Using the QFR microdata, we find evidence in favor of the excess sensitivity of small firms.
-On average over the sample, we find that the difference between sales growth of the bottom 99% of firms and the top 1% of firms exhibits a strong contemporary correlation with GDP.
+On average over the sample, we find that the difference between sales growth of the bottom 99% of firms and the top 1% of firms (by book assets) exhibits a strong contemporaneous correlation with GDP.
 Our baseline estimate is that a 1% drop in GDP is associated with a 2.5% drop in sales at the top 1% of firms and a 3.1% drop in sales in the bottom 99%.
 The size asymmetry also appears in firm level regressions that control for industry and disaggregate firms into finer size quantiles.
-Interestingly, the size effect is concentrated in the top 0.5% of the size distribution; we find no evidence of large differences in the sales elasticity to GDP up to the 99.5th percentile.
 Though particular episodes differ, over the five recessions in our sample, sales at small firms contract more than sales at large firms.
-This pattern also holds in the four Romer and Romer (1989) dates that appear in our sample.3